ghattisu/AC215_Bloodwise/README.md

 ##### Accessing Test Coverage Reports

-To view the HTML test coverage reports:
+**To view the HTML test coverage reports**:
-	- Go to GitHub Actions
+*  Go to GitHub Actions
-	- Select the relevant workflow run
+*  Select the relevant workflow run
-	- Download the `coverage-report.zip` from the Artifacts section
+*  Download the `coverage-report.zip` from the Artifacts section

 Here is the structure of the coverage-report folder for `CI_api_service_push.yml`:
 ```